siinvictus/PyCon_Italia_26_Talk/README.md

 #### Overview
 Talk materials and interactive code examples from PyCon Italia 2026.
 It was intended for an audience of total beginners.
-The talk argues that doing stuff with data is more than just ML — graph theory is a powerful mathematical tool that is underrepresented in the Python/data science community, and this talk is a small step toward changing that.
+The talk argues that doing stuff with data is more than just ML and that graph theory is a powerful mathematical tool that is underrepresented in the Python/data science community, and this talk is a small step toward changing that.

+The talk can be found here:https://www.youtube.com/live/_bEd1oytEt8?si=P0HZ7JlJmKjnPQ8d [starting at <b> 1:56:00 </b>]

 #### Contents
 slides/          ← talk slides (PDF)